What is a Registered Patent Practitioner?

 What Does a Patent Practitioner do?

-Protect New Inventions – Expert Patent Services
+Protect New Inventions with Patent Application Services

 There are two phases/stages of patenting services involved in seeking patent protection for your invention.
 The first phase/stage is filing for patent pending status.
 The second phase/stage is patent application prosecution.
-Patent prosecution is all the follow up correspondence with the patent office seeking to advance the application to a condition for allowance and issue.
+Patent application prosecution is all the follow up correspondence with the patent office seeking to advance the application to a condition for allowance and issue.

-Evaluate New and Existing Products and Processes
+Evaluate New and Existing Products and Processes for Infringement

-Provide Expert Invention Patenting Services
+Patent Practitioners Provide Invention Patenting Services Worldwide